ari-harlem-caballero/Backend-Scratch-handful-resources/README.md

 It’s time to get some practice writing controllers, models, and tests!
 For this deliverable, you’ll make a single API that can create/read/update/delete five different types of resources.
 They don’t have to be related in any way; for example, your API could use dogs, shows, songs, games, and foods.

 You need to create five different controllers, five different models, and five different test files corresponding to each resource.
-Create your tables using the sql/setup.sql file and npm run setup-db command.
-Your tables should contain at least three fields (including id).
+Create your tables using the `sql/setup.sql` file and `npm run setup-d`b command. *Your tables should contain at least three fields (including `id`)*.
 Try experimenting with different field types in Postgres.

-Your test files should be added to the __tests__ directory.
-Each test file should be named after the resource it’s testing (e.g. __tests__/dogs.test.js).
-Each route for each resource needs to be tested!
+Your test files should be added to the `__tests__` directory.
+Each test file should be named after the resource it’s testing (e.g. `__tests__/dogs.test.js`). *Each route for each resource needs to be tested!*

 Your commits need to show a vertical approach.
 A vertical approach means that you wrote the test, controller, and model for a single resource and committed it, rather than writing the tests for all the resources in a single commit, then all the controllers in another, etc. Make sure your commit messages are relevant and descriptive.